How Much Does a Cowboy Steak Weigh?

 1. Why is a Cowboy Steak heavier than a standard ribeye?

-The Cowboy Steak is thicker and bone-in, which adds to its overall weight compared to a boneless ribeye.
+The Cowboy Steak is thicker and bone-in, which naturally increases its weight compared to a boneless ribeye.
+The extra thickness allows for a juicier, more flavorful steak, while the bone enhances moisture retention and adds to the overall weight.

-Approximately 75-80% of the total weight of a Cowboy Steak is edible meat, with the remainder being bone and fat.
+Approximately 75-80% of the total weight of a Cowboy Steak consists of edible meat, with the remaining weight attributed to the bone and fat.
+The bone-in structure contributes to the steak’s signature taste while also making it more visually striking.

 3. Can I find smaller Cowboy Steaks?

-4. Is the weight before or after cooking?
+4. Is the weight listed before or after cooking?

 5. How much does a Cowboy Steak cost by weight?

-Cowboy Steaks typically range from $15 to $25 per pound, depending on the grade and source of the beef.
+Cowboy Steaks typically range from $15 to $25 per pound, depending on: